Arifullah007/VentureLink/README.md

 *   **Password (for all demo accounts):** `password123`

 ---
 That's it!
-The Supabase CLI-related issues are bypassed with this method.
+Your VentureLink application is fully set up and ready to use.